open-ephys/onix-docs/source/API Reference/liboni/liboni-example.rst

 This is not always possible.
 For instance, multiple USB hosts cannot be synchronized.

-.. attention:: :func:`oni_init_ctx` cannot be called a previously initialized context.
+.. attention:: :func:`oni_init_ctx` cannot be called on a previously
+    initialized context.
 Doing so will return an error.

 If the device configuration is changed following context initialization (e.g. a headstage is plugged in or turned on), a context reset must be issued which to